 Includes Free Introductory Chapter (scroll down).

 Colin and John share their seamanship wisdom gained in a combined century of setting, reefing and striking sails on many different boats, and much of it in challenging conditions.
-Tips, techniques, gear, sail selection and how-to slideshows, it’s all here.
+Tips, techniques, gear, sail selection, it’s all here.

 Table of Contents: